ibm-cloud-docs/vpc/par-binding.md

 1. From the [{{site.data.keyword.cloud_notm}} console](/login){: external}, select the **Navigation menu** ![Menu icon](../icons/icon_hamburger.svg), then click **Infrastructure** ![VPC icon](../../icons/vpc.svg) > **Network** > **Public address ranges**.
 The Public Address Ranges for VPC page appears.
 1. Highlight the row of the address range in the table, then click **Bind** from the **Actions** menu ![Actions icon](../icons/action-menu-icon.svg "Actions").
-1. From the Bind public address range side panel, select the VPC and its corresponding availability zone where you want to bind the address range.
+1. From the **Bind public address range** page, select the VPC and its corresponding availability zone where you want to bind the address range.
 1. Click **Bind** to bind the public address range to the VPC.

 ### Unbinding a public address range in the console